 Two years turned into 11 years working for three different Congressman in positions ranging from press secretary to special assistant to the ranking member of the House Science & Technology Committee to chief of staff and then vice president of the political programs divisions of the National Association of Realtors, the country’s largest trade association and the one with the largest political action committee.

-I traveled the world on Congressional business, worked on campaigns around the county for political committees, assisted in investigation of the Space Shuttle Columbia disaster.
+I traveled the world on Congressional business, worked on campaigns around the county for political committees, and assisted in the investigation of the Space Shuttle Columbia disaster.

 Heady times but I missed the time at The Telegraph and longed to return to the profession I love.
-In 1994, I walked away from that kind of life, started a national political news website and began freelancing for newspapers, magazines and wire services.
+In 1994, I walked away from that kind of life, and started a national political news website, along with freelancing for newspapers, magazines, and wire services.